Insurance Companies in Personal Injury Lawsuits | Peoria IL

 Most adjusters are polite.
 That can make the call feel “safe.”
 But their job is not medical care.
 Their job is to gather information and close the file for as little money as the company can justify.

 That does not mean you need to be rude or afraid.
-It just means you should be careful, stick to facts, and slow the process down enough to protect yourself.
+It just means you should be careful, stick to facts, and slow the process down enough to protect yourself and your Illinois claim.

-If you are still shaken up, you do not have to handle everything on the phone.
-A few steady steps help right away:
+Step one: get the adjuster’s name, company, phone number, claim number, and email, and write it down.
+If you are still shaken up, you do not have to handle everything else on the phone.
+A few more steady steps help right away:

 -